anandxrfeu/linus-walk-alert/README.md

 <!-- LIMITATIONS -->
 ## Limitations
 * The Twilio whatsapp sandbox gives a shared number thtat sends notifications.
 Any reciepient that wants to get the notification, needs to register to this number by sending a codded message.
 This registration resets every 72 hours.
+As a workaround, I have I use shortcuts app on iphone to send resgistration message daily in an automated fashion.

 <p align="right">(<a href="#top">back to top</a>)</p>